Shujun-He/Nucleic-Transformer/README.md

 The src folder includes all the code needed to reproduce results in the paper and the OpenVaccine competition.

+src/promoter_classification includes all the code and file needed to reproduce results for E.coli promoter classification

+src/viral_identification includeds all the code needed to reproduce results for the viraminer dataset

+src/openvaccine includes all the code needed to run a ten-fold model for the openvaccine dataset

 # Datasets